Duijndam-Dev/TopoLib/Readme.md

 | [SharpProj](https://github.com/AmpScm/SharpProj).Core        | 8.1001.60 |  Apache 2.0  |
 | [XlDialogBox](https://github.com/Duijndam-Dev/XlDialogBox)   | 1.0.0     |     MIT      |

 These packages need to be installed from NuGet.
 Note that ExcelDnaDoc requires a version not higher than 1.5.0 at present.
-SharpProj is the core to package to TopoLib, as it makes the C/C++ [proj library](https://proj.org/index.html) accessible from C#
+SharpProj is the core package in TopoLib, as it makes the [proj library](https://proj.org/index.html) writtten in C/C++ accessible from C#.

 #### 2	PROJ - Coordinate Conversion and Transformation